SouthwestAir/LLMTestHarness/README.md

 This means:

 * The harness ran 21 tests.
-* Only 4 tests met all requirements.
+* Four tests passed.
-* 13 tests failed checks marked as “red” severity (ship blockers).
+* Thirteen tests resulted in red failures (critical, block release).
 * The gate is RED, which means “do not ship.”

-It is normal for the mock provider to fail many tests.
-The mock provider is not tuned to pass the entire safety policy.
+It is normal for the mock provider to fail many tests, because it is not tuned for your policy.

 ### 2. Run against a real OpenAI model